 To maintain your new feeding tube, you will need to "flush" the tube with water a few times a day (or as directed by your doctor).
-You will do this with a syringe and tap water.
+You will do this with a syringe and water that is suitable for drinking.
 Syringes come in all sizes.
 A common size is 60 mL, which is equivalent to two ounces.
 Your home tube feeding prescription should specify your flushing schedule and volume.
 If you don't know how much water you are supposed to flush, ask your Coram Dietitian for guidance.